Kevin-Shao-Ustc/Kevin-Shao-Ustc.github.io/index.md

 - **State Estimation and Control of a Bipedal Robot**

-  I proposed a novel slip detection and state estimation strategy, which significantly improved the robot's robustness.
+  I proposed a novel slip detection and state estimation strategy, significantly improving the robot's robustness.
 The results will be published in a paper.
   <iframe width="560" height="315" src="https://www.youtube.com/embed/4KdO7uRTI6c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 - **SLAM and navigation of a sentry robot**